wp-plugins/no-longer-in-directory/readme.txt

 == Changelog ==

+= 1.0.41 =

+* Refreshed removed and no longer updated plugin lists with data from June 2, 2015
+* Added additional security advisories

 = 1.0.40 =

 * Refreshed removed and no longer updated plugin lists with data from May 4, 2015